User Manual

 Recenter the screen

 Between the two arrows on the right side of the screen you will find a target button.
-This target button will lead you automatically back to your last visited bookmark.
+This target button will lead you automatically back to your last visited slide, which can be useful if you wandered too far.

 target